sanjayvgk/Retail-Sales-Analytics/README.md

 # Retail Sales Analytics

-A professional retail sales analytics and business intelligence portfolio project using **Python**, **MySQL**, and **Power BI**.
+A professional Retail Sales Analytics and Business Intelligence Portfolio Project using **Python**, **MySQL**, and **Power BI**.
 The project is designed for Data Analyst and Business Intelligence roles and demonstrates end-to-end analytical thinking: data preparation, SQL analysis, dashboard design, and business recommendations.

 ## Project Overview